 Issue #6: Intention and Interpretation

 This issue is loosely the result of a double session on Intention and Interpretation at the College Art Association meeting of February 2010.
-(The original call for papers appears below.)
 The line-up of speakers was somewhat different from the authors of this special issue, but these remarks describe the developments to which both sets of papers address themselves.
 Thierry de Duve, Michael Garral, Stephen Melville, and Walter Benn Michaels were all participants in the sessions and contributed arguments substantially like those they present here.
 David Summers was scheduled to take part, but was unable to attend the gathering in 2010.
 Samuel Wheeler contributes an entirely new piece on the topic.
+Also in this issue, Molly Warnock on the pliages of Simon Hantaï.

 Inside the issue